A complete SaaS landing page you start from and edit.

 The lead form

 Keep it short: name, work email, and one qualifying field.
-Boomlink captures the submissions for your published site so you can follow up.
+The configured site plugin handles the visitor workflow for the published site.